tomwelch2/Data-Engineering-Projects/README.md

 A Jupyter Notebook that gives a simple beginners guide into using Pandas for data transformation and analysis

+<h1>spark_files</h1>
+<h2>pyspark_introduction</h2>
+An introductory Jupyter Notebook that explains the basics of using Pyspark for data analysis/transformation.
+It explains how to load data into the Pyspark application, how to specify a schema for the data and perform basic transformations such as column-dropping and column creation - as well as aggregation, grouping and storing the data after the transformations have occured.

+<h2>pyspark_web_scraping</h2>
+A Jupyter Notebook that walks through a web-scraping application which utlises Pyspark for transforming and aggregating the data scraped from Corsair's website detailing RAM products.
+BeautifulSoup and Requests is used to access and scrape the data from the website, where it is then loaded into a Pyspark DataFrame where it is cleaned and transformed.
+Matplotlib is used to create a basic bar-chart displaying each product and its corresponding price.

 <h1>FlaskApis</h1>
 <h2>flask_api1</h2>
 REST API created with Flask that takes web-scraped data regarding gaming PC mouses